 Ryogoku Kokugikan & Sumo Museum Map

-Edo-Tokyo Museum is just east of the Ryogoku Kokugikan.
+The Edo Tokyo Museum is a huge museum dating from 1993 that is all about Tokyo - and the town known as Edo that came before it - from ancient times to modern.
+It is just east of the Ryogoku Kokugikan.
 It is immediately identifiable by its distinctive design, something like a pyramid on stilts.

 Allow at least a couple of hours to see the Edo-Tokyo Museum.
 This is a historical and cultural resource superlative in its imaginative presentations, interactivity, scope, and user-friendliness - for English-speakers as well.